OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 You can skip this step if you already have a Dataverse for Teams environment for the team that will be managing the AdoptBot.

-1.Search for Power Virtual Agents Teams app in Microsoft Teams app store.
+1. Search for Power Virtual Agents Teams app in Microsoft Teams app store.

 ![image](https://user-images.githubusercontent.com/54556057/106006977-cd859c80-6083-11eb-94ff-dd754dcfadbf.png)

 2. Add the app in Microsoft Teams and will land you in the homepage.
 Select Start now.
 ![image](https://user-images.githubusercontent.com/54556057/106007208-0de51a80-6084-11eb-9067-d4ef939d40fc.png)

 3. Select the team that will be managing the adoption bot.